YourOnly-One/content/techmagus/en-ph/c/projects/keyboard/ph-ukl/philippines-unicode-keyboard-layout-linux.md

     attribrel="noopener"
   >}}

-Let's not forget to add the first Baybayin <span lang="fil-Tglg">ᜊᜌ᜔ᜊᜌᜒᜈ᜔</span>) keyboard layout, it is QWERTY-based.
+Let's not forget to add the first Baybayin <bdi lang="fil-Tglg">ᜊᜌ᜔ᜊᜌᜒᜈ᜔</bdi>) keyboard layout, it is QWERTY-based.
 Simply repeat the process above but place it as second in your Layouts list.
 Then if you want to switch between Philippines Latin and Philippines Baybayin scripts, simply press **Shift+CAPS_Lock**.
 It is the default shortcut in Ubuntu 10.10 Maverick Meerkat.

 The font included in the zip file is a Unicode-only and Website-embed compatible version of [Nordenx](https://nordenx.com)'s Baybayin brush font.